gaborfekete85/POC/README.md

-# For details check the subfolders
+# OAuthenticaton POC
-The server is running in nodejs
+  * The server is running in nodejs
-Client is an angular based web app - bootstrap.
+  * Client is an angular based web app - bootstrap.

 ## Requirements